 I have a strong and positive relationship with my grandsons.
 It is imperative that I do not do anything to make them feel worse at my passing than their love will mean they feel anyway.
 The flow of happy memories will soon reinstate themselves and the grief will abate.

 It is not the length of a life but its quality that matters

 I do not want the fear of loss to inhibit their joy of living and our fun together now.
 It is a tightrope.
 It is not the length of our lives together that matters but the quality of our relationship.
 I don’t want a miserable long life.
 I am doing my best to ensure that does not happen.

-My daughter and my grandsons have a central role in helping me achieve lifetime happiness.
+My grandsons have a central role in helping me achieve lifetime happiness.
 That may sound like a pressure on them.
 That is not the intention.
 When we have a row it ends with a wonderful hug.
 Remembering to say how much we value each other is important.
 The joy of a ‘ family hug’ cannot be underestimated.

 - Come to terms with the fact that one day you won’t be there and they will